 Ensure there is a constant supply of fresh, clean drinking water available at all times.

 Provide your cat with a cool, sheltered area if it has access to the outdoors.

 If your cat is sick, monitor it closely for signs of dehydration.

 Seek veterinary attention if your cat has vomiting or diarrhea.

 Seek immediate veterinary attention if your cat displays signs of increased thirst or urination.

 How to get more fluids into your cat:

 Some cats can be fussy when it comes to water, if you need to get more fluids into him you can try the following:

-Make sure you change your cat's water at least once a day.
+Provide fresh drinking water: Make sure you change your cat’s water at least once a day and wash the cat’s bowl which can develop smells.
 If you have multiple cats, think about adding additional water bowls.

 For more information on how to get cats to drink more water, read here.